Be aware of the values you’re being influenced into…

-A person may crave pornography, but at the same time, feels a need for true love.
+A person may crave pornography, but at the same time, yearns for true intimacy.

-And all of us may want to “make more money”, but at the same time, our higher impulse calls us:
+And all of us may want to “make more money”, but at the same time, our higher impulse calls us to:

 “Serve meaningfully, and the money will come.”

-We authentic business owners have a purpose, opportunity, and responsibility to not only “give people what they want” — but to market to people’s higher impulses, so that our marketing itself can uplift our audiences… not bring them down to their baser instincts so that we can make a profit.
+We authentic business owners have a purpose, opportunity, and responsibility to not only “give people what they want” — but to market and message to people’s highest impulses.
+That way, our marketing itself can uplift, rather than bring our audiences down to their baser instincts in the name of making a quick profit.

 Unsubscribe from their newsletters.
 Unfollow their social media.
-Ignore the marketers who are primarily motivating you from your lower self.
+Ignore those marketers that are motivating your actions based on your lower self.

-By learning genuine & meaningful service, we find the support we need for life… including money… and the loving and loyal attention of others.
+By practicing genuine service, we will find the support we need for life, including money, and the loving and loyal attention of our fans.

-There’s nothing wrong with making money… except when that becomes the primary focus.
+There’s nothing wrong with making money, except when it becomes the primary focus.

 — Viktor Frankl, from the book “Man’s Search for Meaning”